|

 unrivaled speculation and disinformation, which over the years created

 its own brand of peculiar mythology.
-Yes,

 Addams certainly had quirks and odd obsessions.
 But he was also